-Your doctor or midwife will give you the claim form that you need, 13 weeks before your baby is due.
+Your doctor or midwife will give you a maternity claim form at least 13 weeks before your baby is due.

-Make sure you sign and fill out the form completely, as not completing the form properly can delay your claim.
+Make sure you sign and fill out the form completely.
+If you don’t, this could delay your claim.

 When you can claim the Maternity Grant

-You can claim the grant between 13 weeks before your baby is due to be born, and six months after your baby has been born.
+You can claim the grant any time between 13 weeks before your baby is due to be born, and six months after your baby is born.